anbillon/sqlbrick/README.md

 [![Build Status](https://travis-ci.org/anbillon/sqlbrick.svg?branch=develop)](https://travis-ci.org/Tourbillon/sqlbrick) [![license](http://img.shields.io/badge/license-MIT-red.svg?style=flat)](https://raw.githubusercontent.com/Tourbillon/sqlbrick/master/LICENSE)

 SQLBrick generates golang function from your SQL statements.
-It's not another orm library, but a tool to generate golang function and models from given SQL files.
+It's not another ORM library, but a tool to generate golang function from given SQL template files.
 The generated source code is totally based on  [sqlx][1].

 # Why this
-As metioned above, this is not an orm library.
-If you are looking for some orm library in go, this is not suitable for you.
+As mentioned above, this is not an ORM library.
 If you like to write SQL statements, but you don't want to write SQL function again and again, then this tool will help you to reduce workload.

 # Install
 ```shell